10 Step How To Change Chords Faster, Easier and Smoother Formula (That Works Every Time)

 Learn how to change guitar chords easier and quicker while strumming and picking.

 It's essential to be able to change between chords smoothly and quickly if you want to sound any good at playing the guitar.
 The trouble is that fast switching between chords whilst strumming and picking is tricky for beginners.

 Be honest.
-Are all your chord changes 100% buzz free, mute free, and lightening fast?
+Are all of your chord changes 100% buzz free, mute-free, and super quick?

-It doesn't matter if you're a total beginner guitar player or you've been playing for 15 years.
-Your chord changes will likely need a little magic dust sprinkled on them.
+It doesn't matter if you're a total beginner guitar player or have been playing for 15 years; your chord changes will likely need a little magic dust sprinkled on them.

-And don't kid yourself nobody can hear those dodgy notes either.
+And don't kid yourself thinking nobody can hear those dodgy notes.

 Playing clean chord changes is the difference between you sounding "ok" or "smokin' hot" on guitar.

-So what's the magic formula to help you chord changes sound better?
-Well stay with me, because you're about to discover the best ways to get clean, fast and easy chord changes.
+So what's the magic formula to help your chord changes sound better?
+Stay with me because you're about to discover the best ways to get clean, fast and easy chord changes.

 It's true.
-By following the 10 steps coming up you're guaranteed to get your chord changes finally sounding mint.
+By following the 10 steps coming up, you'll be guaranteed to get your chord changes finally sounding mint.